cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 }
 ```

+To describe full text indexes,
-To describe FTI, it is helpful to have a large collection of data to work with.
+it is helpful to have a large collection of data to work with.
 A suitable collection is available in the example Cloudant Query movie database: `query-movies`.
 You can obtain a copy of this database in your database, with the name `my-movies`,
 by running the command shown.